chloealbright/DevHiveMind/Companies/Interview/High level problem solving pitch.md

-Ok cool so It all started in 1980 where I oh no I,m just kidding I have so much experience that I had experience before I existed
+Okay cool alright so It all started in 1980, that's how much experience I have

+where I oh no I,m just kidding I have so much experience that I had experience before I existed

 But name is Joshua Carpentier I,m a BSA, Software engineer, software Carpentier future software architect